 - 1 bell pepper sliced

-- 1 red onion sliced, end to end
+- 1 small red onion sliced, end to end

 - 1 cup canned black beans drained